-If Apprentices are submitting the completion request form and supporting documentation to their local Service Delivery Office by mail, fax, or email (as a scanned document), they should not include their Logbook; if they are presenting this form in person at the local Service Delivery Office, they should bring their Logbook with them.
+If Apprentices are submitting the completion request form and supporting documentation to their local Ministry of Advanced Education and Skills Development apprenticeship office by mail, fax, or email (as a scanned document), they should not include their Log Book; if they are presenting this form in person at the local apprenticeship office, they should bring their Log Book with them.

-After staff verifies all the information in the completion request, they may contact either the Apprentice or the Sponsor for further information or documentation.
-Once the completion has been confirmed, the local Service Delivery Office will issue a Certificate of Apprenticeship to the Apprentice.
+After Ministry staff verifies all the information in the completion request, they may contact either the Apprentice or the Sponsor for further information or documentation.
+Once the completion has been confirmed, the Ministry will issue a Certificate of Apprenticeship to the Apprentice.

-Skilled Trades Ontario will receive notification of this completion.

-- If the Apprentice has completed a program in a compulsory trade, Skilled Trades Ontario will automatically register the Apprentice for a Provisional Certificate of Qualification to continue to work legally for one year while preparing for the certification examination. - If an Apprentice completes their apprenticeship in a non-compulsory trade and there is a Certificate of Qualification exam, they must write and pass the exam to receive a Certificate of Qualification from Skilled Trades Ontario.
+The Ontario College of Trades will receive notification of this completion, and complete the individual's membership in the Apprentices class for the trade.
+If the Apprentice has completed a program in a compulsory trade, the College of Trades will automatically register the Apprentice as a member of the Journeyperson Candidates class so the Apprentice can continue to work legally for one year while preparing for the certification examination.
+If an apprentice completes their apprenticeship in a voluntary trade and there is no Certificate of Qualification exam, they can apply for membership in the Journeypersons Class at the Ontario College of Trades.
+If there is a Certificate of Qualification exam, they must write and pass the exam in order to enter the Journeypersons Class at the Ontario College of Trades.

-For permission to schedule an exam once completion is confirmed, the individual must first contact the Skilled Trades Ontario Client Services Department at 647-847-3000 or toll free at 1-855-299-0028 to pay the certification examination fee.
-Once you have paid your exam fee with Skilled Trades Ontario, book your exam by contacting your nearest Employment Ontario local Service Delivery Office.
+For permission to schedule an exam once completion is confirmed by the Ministry, the individual must first contact the College of Trades Client Services Department at 647-847-3000 or toll free at 1-855-299-0028 to pay the certification examination fee.